google/gemma.cpp/README.md

 **What are some easy ways to make the model run faster?**

 1. Make sure you are using the 8-bit switched floating point `-sfp` models.
+    These are half the size of bf16 and thus use less memory bandwidth and cache space.
 2. If you're on a laptop, make sure power mode is set to maximize performance and saving mode is **off**.
 For most laptops, the power saving modes get activated automatically if the computer is not plugged in.
 3. Close other unused cpu-intensive applications.
 4. On macs, anecdotally we observe a "warm-up" ramp-up in speed as performance cores get engaged.
 5. Experiment with the `--num_threads` argument value.
 Depending on the device, larger numbers don't always mean better performance.

 We're also working on algorithmic and optimization approaches for faster inference, stay tuned.